 Retail sales tax is Washington’s principal tax source.
 Businesses making retail sales in Washington collect sales tax from their customer.

-- Retail sales tax includes the state and local components of the tax.
+- Retail sales tax includes both state and local components.

 - Sales tax amounts collected are considered trust funds and must be remitted to the Department of Revenue.

-- The seller is liable to the Department of Revenue for sales tax, whether or not it is collected.
+- The seller is liable to the Department of Revenue for sales tax, even if it is not collected.

 - Businesses that make a purchase for resale must provide a reseller permit to the seller.
 If not, the seller must charge the buyer retail sales tax on the total purchase.

-- Businesses also pay the retail sales tax on purchases of items for their own use (such as supplies or equipment) that will not be resold in the regular course of business.
+- Businesses must pay retail sales tax on purchases for their own use (such as supplies, equipment, or retail services) that will not be resold in the regular course of business.

 Common exemptions include: